nitinramrathod/snapotp-jquery/README.md

 ```

-This will clear all fields and focus on the first input.
+This will get value of input and return it.

 ---

 ## 🎨 Styling